IF YOU ARE STRONGLY CONSIDERING ADOPTION, PLEASE READ THE INFORMATION BELOW TO HELP YOU CHOSE THE RIGHT CAT OR DOG FOR YOU AND YOUR FAMILY:

 Is your home, yard, and car big enough to accommodate a large-breed dog?
 Are you able to physically handle a large dog?
 Do you have any physical conditions that may prevent you from exercising or caring for your pet?

 If you are renting accommodations or going to college, keep in mind that there places that no not allow pets at all, while others allow small dogs or cats but do not permit larger breeds.
 There may also be restrictions on the number of pets you may have.
 The same thing goes for vacations: if you would like to take your pet with you, you will find it easier to locate pet-friendly accommodations that allow small pets.

 It’s back to the money thing again … Just keep in mind that large dogs also require large amounts of food.
-Another consideration is long-haired pets that may require regular trips to the groomers.
+Another consideration is long-haired pets or those that do not shed, may require regular trips to the groomers.